 - Maintain a minimum overall GPA of 3.6 and a minimum BCPM of 3.5

 - Demonstrate the following:

 - Clinical training

-- Enriching qualities- Additional personal characteristics outside of grades and MCAT
+- Enriching qualities- Desirable characteristics and behaviors in a physician, beyond grades and the MCAT

 - Research ability